 Updated

-3 articles · Updated · The Guardian · Jun 2
+3 articles · Updated · Bitcoin Magazine · Jun 2

-• The Trump administration says the rule would broaden investment choice, with Acting Labor Secretary Keith Sonderling arguing plan managers should judge all products through a prudent process.
+• The administration defends the proposal as expanding worker choice, with Acting Labor Secretary Keith Sonderling saying managers would still have to evaluate offerings through a prudent process.

 Could your retirement savings become a gamble on memecoins under the government's new investment proposal?